Maharashtra

 Spread the love

-Everything that exists on the earth reflects art.
-Be it a creation of nature or an output of a human, nothing is born out of random thoughts or unplanned initiatives.
-The Lonar Crater in the state of Maharashtra shows how nature can get into the robe of an artist and create something which is not just beautiful, but also a unique design that is not found in abundance, thus becoming a coveted destination for travel junkies.
+Everything that exists on Earth reflects art.
+Be it a creation of nature or a product of human endeavor, nothing is born out of random thoughts or unplanned initiatives.
+The Lonar Crater in the state of Maharashtra shows how nature can take the robe of an artist and create something not just beautiful but also a unique design, not found in abundance.
+This uniqueness makes it a coveted destination for travel enthusiasts.

 Lonar Crater Lake, Maharastra